About this Project

 Blog / Webcam

 Some collectors enjoy the 'surprise' of seeing what is in each of the print packages that arrives, but others like to follow along with the work as it is underway.
-The Woodblock Webcam is running on most working days in the studio, and frequent updates on the work also appear on the Woodblock RoundTable, where you can see images of the blocks as they are being carved, read comments left by viewers, or ask questions about anything related to the project.
-And the RoundTable has RSS feeds, to make it even more easy to follow along.
+Our Twitch stream is running on most working days in the studio, and you can see me working on the carving as I move along ...

 As an extra 'bonus', the postage on all the packages will be covered by using the newest issues of Japanese commemorative stamps (5~6 of them on each package), so not only will you be building a print collection, but a stamp collection as well!

 Beautiful prints ... interesting learning ... extra bonuses ... and all at a price that can't be beat.
 Please visit the Subscription Page, and put your name down for the Hanga Treasure Chest III : 'The Arts of Japan'!